 String-based group IDs.
 Group IDs were also limited to numbers.

 TLS protocols and cipher suites.

-For changes in the release, see Incompatible Changes.
-If the existing servers run a release older than 6.5, see similar chapters in the previous release notes.
+For changes in the release, refer to Incompatible changes.
+If the existing servers run a release older than 6.5, refer to similar chapters in the previous release notes.

 Configure the new server as a replica of an existing server that is a directory server, and not a standalone replication server: